EmojiTvYt2/NitroGen/README.md

+# Supported OS
+Windows

-# NitroGen
+# About
 Before a small program for making millions upon millions of discord nitro gift links, now a whole console based app for it.
 (Non-Stop in development)

-# About
 NitroGen is a free python program (converted to executable) to generate mostly not working discord nitro gift links and psc codes

 The name "NitroGen" is made of 2 words - Nitro & Generation - What gives "NitroGen"